Ignoring standards in Web Development is like raising a child in the jungle. That child will not perform well in normal society when mature.

 The reason it’s important to use proper code commenting and also present that code in an organized format is simple – other developers may need to work on the code and it must be compatible with a wide range of experiences.

-Another critical component to almost any website or application is change history or backups.
+Another critical component of almost any website or application is change history or backups.

-Even experienced developers work on complicated applications and do not use a code repository or backup system like Git or SVN.
+Even experienced developers work on complicated applications and do not use a code repository or backup systems like Git or SVN.

 It’s important that new changes that are invalid or are dead ends can be removed or skipped without losing days or weeks of progress.